peterdubeau/closer-look/README.md

 - _Have working generic controller actions for full-CRUD using Express, Mongoose, and MongoDB in order to implement user / password functions and store product and user data._
 - _Create an API of objects representing products for sale, and users of the site._
-- _Create a React app with components to be displayed within each screen, allowing users to view products while displaying information about each product's brand and their potential impact on, or relationship to, various societal, social, and environmental issues._
+- _Create a React app with components to be displayed within each screen, allowing users to view products while displaying information about each product's brand and their potential impact on/relationship to social and environmental issues and causes._

 ***